chop-dbhi/avocado/docs.md

 The most common utility of the DataConcept abstraction is formatting the fields' data in a usable format for the consumer.
 The consumer may be a human, a Web browser, an R interpreter or anything else.
 Regardless of the consume, formatters provide an API for taking in raw data and outputting a representation of that data.

-The most common utility of the `DataConcept` abstraction is formatting the fields' data in a usable format for the consumer.
-The consumer may be a human, a Web browser, an R interpreter or anything else.
-Regardless of the consume, formatters provide an API for taking in raw data and outputting a representation of that data.

 ```python
 from avocado.formatters import Formatter
 # Get the 'Dosage' concept which combines the 'dose'